How To Use Leverage In Long-Term Investing To Increase Returns

 $2000 + 25% gain+$500+$1500

 During this year of investing in Tesla, Joe made a profit of +$500 while Jeff made a profit of +$1500.
-But how does this work how is this calculated?
-See our calculation below to understand exactly how leverage boosts your investment profits.
+But how does this work and how is it calculated?
+The calculation below shows exactly how leverage boosts investment profits.

 Joe: